- What is military sexual assault?

 A: Most victims believe their case won’t be taken seriously, or they fear retaliation so they are reluctant to report.
 They are afraid their personal or professional lives will suffer if they come forward.
-Unfortunately, according to the DoD’s 2014 SAPR Report, 62% of victims do suffer some kind of reprisal – be it an unwarranted and misdiagnosed mental health disorder, such as a “personality disorder”; or threats of punishment due to collateral misconduct, such as underage drinking; or a hostile work environment.
+Unfortunately, according to the DoD’s 2018 SAPR Report, 64% of women who report suffered some kind of reprisal – be it an unwarranted and misdiagnosed mental health disorder, such as a “personality disorder”; or threats of punishment due to collateral misconduct, such as underage drinking; or a hostile work environment.
 Sometimes, victims try to report and are denied the opportunity or are dissuaded by threats that they may be charged for collateral criminal offenses, such as underage drinking or an orders violation.

 Q: What are the reporting options for victims of sexual assault?
 (Back to top)